nagakawa/kozet_fixed_point/README.md

 In order to use this library, you must have `int128_t` and `uint128_t` defined.
 With compilers that support `__int128_t` and `__uint128_t` (such as GCC), no further action is required.
-Otherwise, you must define `int128_t` and `uint128_t` appropriately, using either such types provided by your compiler or from a library.
+Otherwise, you must define `int128_t` and `uint128_t` appropriately, using such types provided by your compiler or from a library.

 #### Constructors